mstahv/watson-java-api/README.md

-# JAX-RS 2 based Java API to Watson
+# Java API to Watson services

 This project provides a clean Java API to Watson.
 Behind the scenes uses JAX-RS 2 Client API to talk to Watson service.
 "Plug and play" in Bluemix using Liberty Profile - the CDI bean reads configurations automatically.